mwvgroup/pittgoogle-client/docs/source/for-developers/add-new-schema.rst

 Add a new schema to the registry
 ================================

+[FIXME] This information is old.
+It needs to be updated to describe to the SchemaHelpers and Schema child classes.

 This page contains instructions for adding a new schema to the registry so that it can be loaded using :meth:`pittgoogle.Schemas.get` and used to serialize and deserialize the alert bytes.